horpto/nodecap2/README.md

 ICAP server framework for node.js - create custom HTTP proxy filters for Squid, etc. **nodecap** implements the [ICAP protocol](http://www.icap-forum.org/documents/specification/rfc3507.txt).

 ## Use Case
 [Squid](http://www.squid-cache.org/) and other HTTP proxy servers typically provide only basic levels of filtering. **nodecap** implements the ICAP protocol, allowing for dynamic, per-request filtering and modification of requests and responses.
-With squid, for example, you can either whitelist or blacklist domains.

 Examples: